rdforte/competitive-programming/README.md

 Although binary search algorithms are typically used to find one element in a sorted sequence, they have many other uses.
 You can apply a binary search to a result, for example.
 Say you wanted to determine the minimum square footage of office space needed to fit all a company's employees easily.
 The square footage is a consecutive number and therefore sorted so we can perform binary search on it

+### Floyd's Algorithm

+Used for finding the start of a linked list cycle.
+[287 find-the-duplicate-number](https://leetcode.com/problems/find-the-duplicate-number/description/)